kammitama5/kammitama5.github.io/_posts/2018-4-26-Thursday-April-26th.md

 ## Why this sucks
 - We would like to be able to solve this in Haskell!
-- I mean, since some persons it isn't even used anymore for recruiting, why not add a few languages that tend to draw *bright* people who are *passionate about programming?*
+- I mean, since some persons claim it isn't even used anymore for recruiting, why not add a few languages that tend to draw *bright* people who are *passionate about programming?*
 - OCaml, Racket, Haskell, Scala, Rust?
 - I mean, I *was* searching for "Applicative Functor", after all.
+Why would I want to do your challenges in Java or Python?
 - Plus, to re-iterate...they're potentially missing out on some bright candidates.